riot-ci/RIOT/tests/mcuboot/README.md

 system.

-This test should be called using `make mcuboot` to produce such ELF file, which can also be flashed using `make mcuboot flash-mcuboot`.
+This test should be called using `make mcuboot` to produce such ELF file, which can also be flashed using `make flash-mcuboot`.

 In order to get the program to run, it is necessary to have MCUBoot flashed into the device.
 This can be achieved by following the instructions on the